Andy916/task-manager/README.md

 cd task-manager
 ```

+2. Set up your database configuration (see Database Setup above)

-2. Run the application:
+3. Run the application:
 ```bash
 ./mvnw spring-boot:run
 ```

-3. The API will be available at: `http://localhost:8080`
+4. The API will be available at: `http://localhost:8080`

 ### Stopping the Application